 COLD ROLLED STEEL IN AUTOMOTIVE

 As you can see, Cold Rolled Steel is everywhere you look!
 Because of its shock-proof and wear-resistant qualities, it’s also frequently used in the automotive industry.
 Electric motors, seat parts, and fuel tanks are all fabricated with CRS.

 Cold Rolled Steel Carried by Mead Metals

-Mead Metals carries Cold Rolled Steel in ASTM A1008 and AISI 1008/1010 grades.
-We offer ranges of sizes and quantities to fit your project's needs.
-We accommodate both high and low volume orders.
-It is available in thicknesses from 0.005 to 0.134, in drawing quality up through full hard tempers.
+We carry Cold Rolled Steel in ASTM A1008, A109 and AISI 1008/1010 grades.
+We offer a range of sizes and quantities to fit your project's needs, accommodating high and low-volume orders.
+It is available in thicknesses from 0.005” to 0.134”, in drawing quality up through full hard tempers.
 Upon customer request, we offer tighter thickness tolerances and non-standard thicknesses.